workishan001-design/Web-Music-Player/README.md

 # 🎵 Web Music Player

 A modern **web-based music player** built with **HTML, CSS, and JavaScript**.
-Features an interactive playlist, playback controls, volume control, and a **🌈 animated background visualizer** powered by the Web Audio API.
+Features an interactive playlist, playback controls, volume control, and a **🌈 animated background visualizer** .

 ---